1. Home

-Your credit score and underlying history is one of your most vital parts of your financial life.
+Your credit score and underlying history are some of the most vital parts of your financial life.
 Your credit score follows you forever and it will play a huge role in many major financial situations throughout your life.
 Many people think that a credit score only really matters when it comes to being approved for a loan or credit card, but it goes far beyond that.

 Credit Report vs. Credit Score

-Occasionally you will hear each of these phrases interchanged, but it is important to understand the difference between the two.
+Occasionally you will hear each of these phrases used interchangeably, but it is important to understand the difference between the two.
 Your credit report is actually a detailed history of your credit information.
-It will contain current credit information, balances, delinquent payments, bankruptcies, personal identifying information and inquiries.
+It will contain current credit information, balances, delinquent payments, bankruptcies, personal identifying information, and inquiries.

 Beyond Loans